List of Royal Air Force stations: MOD air weapons ranges

 Air weapons ranges (AWR) within the United Kingdom, previously operated by the Royal Air Force, are the responsibility of the Service Delivery (SD) part of the Defence Infrastructure Organisation (DIO).
-QinetiQ were awarded a three-year contract by the DIO in 2010 to manage the ranges, but this role was taken over by Landmarc Support Services (part of Interserve) in 2014 as part of a contract covering the wider MOD Defence Training Estate.
+In 2010, QinetiQ were awarded a three-year contract by the DIO to manage the ranges.
+In 2014, this role was taken over by Landmarc Support Services, part of Interserve, as part of a contract covering the wider MOD Defence Training Estate.